Application Programming Overview

 The instances of data access classes are maintained by the business logic layer.
 Between requests, these instances are stored in the session.
 On a standalone MYOB Acumatica server, session data is stored in the server memory.
 In a cluster of application servers, session data is serialized and stored in a high-performance remote server through a custom optimized serialization mechanism.

 For details about data storage in session, see Session.
-For details on working with the data access layer, see Accessing Data.
+To learn about working with the data access layer, see Accessing Data.

 Business Logic Layer